 An operating segment is defined as a component of an entity for which discrete financial information is available that is regularly reviewed by the Chief Operating Decision Maker ("CODM") in deciding how to allocate resources to an individual segment and in assessing performance.
 The Company's Chief Executive Officer is the CODM.
 The CODM reviews financial information on a consolidated basis for purposes of making operating decisions, allocating resources, and evaluating financial performance.
 The Company is currently in the pre-revenue development stage and its primary activity is the development of its leadless cardiac pacing system, WiSE CRT.
 Thus, the total Company's consolidated results represent only the results of the WiSE CRT Segment.
 The Company currently conducts its operations primarily in the United States.
 Operations in countries outside of the U.S. are limited to Australia and Europe and are not significant.
 Business activity conducted in the U.S and in our international locations are similar in nature and economic characteristics and are consolidated for reporting purposes.
-As such, management has determined that the Company's WiSE CRT System.
+As such, management has determined that the Company operates as one operating and reportable segment that is currently focused exclusively on the advancement of the Company's WiSE CRT System.